 The NSW Government will work with the community to ensure they know what actions they can take to live safely with lead.

-In addition to the questions and answers below, drop-in community information sessions were held at the Captains Flat Community Hall in February with representatives from the NSW EPA, NSW Health, Transport for NSW, Department of Regional NSW, Crown Lands, Local Land Services and Queanbeyan-Palerang Regional Council.
+In February 2021, drop-in community information sessions were held at the Captains Flat Community Hall with representatives from the NSW EPA, NSW Health, Transport for NSW, Department of Regional NSW, Crown Lands, Local Land Services and Queanbeyan-Palerang Regional Council.
 The community information sessions provided a forum for the community to tell us about past practices such as use of waste mine rock to fill land and the extent of mining activities beyond the mine site, and allowed us to respond to questions.

 The EPA also offered private property owners and residents surface soil testing and several people have taken up this opportunity.
 Residents whose properties have been tested will hear directly from the EPA with their results.